zartech123/ci-pharmaceutical-marketing/README.md

 # ci-pharmaceutical-marketing

-Web based application based on CI that provide E2E Budgeting Business Process (Ethical and OTC) Product in Pharmaceutical Organization
+Web Application based on CI that provide E2E Budgeting Business Process (Ethical and OTC) Product in Pharmaceutical Organization

 This Application have several Modules :